About the Licenses

 B. Scope of rights granted.
 Your license must grant all rights necessary as a matter of (1) copyright and patent rights, (2) patents only, or (3) copyrights only; in each case, inclusion of additional intellectual property rights is permissible.
 The license may specify whether all or only some of the IP you own or control are licensed.

 C. Fees.
 The license must be royalty free and fully paid up for uses within the scope of the license.

 D. Regulatory Exclusions.
 To the extent applicable to the licensed intellectual property, a promise (express or implied) not to assert regulatory exclusivity in any jurisdiction, or seek judicial or regulatory relief, for use of that intellectual property.

 E. Duration.
-The duration of the license grant must begin no later than December 1, 2019, and end no earlier than the end of the COVID-19 Pandemic as declared by the World Health Organization (WHO) plus one year, but you may also specify a firm end date if the WHO has not by then declared the end of the pandemic, so long as it is no earlier than January 1, 2023.
+The duration of the license grant must begin no later than December 1, 2019 or, in the case of a copyright-only license, the date of first publication if after December 1, 2019, and end no earlier than the end of the COVID-19 Pandemic as declared by the World Health Organization (WHO) plus one year, but you may also specify a firm end date if the WHO has not by then declared the end of the pandemic, so long as it is no earlier than January 1, 2023.

 F. Field of use.
 Your license must allow use of the licensed IP for at least the purpose of diagnosing, preventing, containing, and treating COVID-19, which is intended to include research related to each of these areas.

 G. Choice of law.
 An OCL-Compatible license may specify any particular governing law and/or dispute resolution venue that is not unreasonable.

 H. Indemnification.
 An OCL-Compatible license may require the licensee to indemnify the licensor for liability directly attributable to the licensee’s actions.

 I. AS IS.
 The license may be granted on an as-is basis with no warranties.